 Clifford Stoll

-4. Making Decision Intelligence More Agile: On-Demand Analytics, AI-Powered, and the Feedback Loop.
+4. Making Decision Systems More Agile: On-Demand Analytics, AI-Powered, and the Feedback Loop.

 “The entire effort of artificial intelligence is essentially a fight against computers’ rigidity.”